UCBerkeleySETI/rawspec_test/README.md

 * ```rawspectest.tblnpols``` Output from a rawspectest session with ```nbits``` values of 4, 8, and 16.

 All table file types are implemented as CSV files.

+The ```trial``` subdirectory contains the same intermediate and output files.
+Note that there are no .raw files in the trial subdirectory.

 The following is a listing of the baseline subdirectory:
 ```